 28. Horse Riding.
 Barbarafield Riding School have horse riding lessons and treks for all levels spanning over 300 miles of farmland.

-Other things to do in St Andrews
+Other things to do in St Andrews and Fife

 29. Hill of Tarvit.
 One of Scotland’s finest Edwardian mansionhouses, Hill of Tarvit is home to a vast collection of antiques, furniture, Chinese porcelain and paintings by Sir Henry Raeburn, Allan Ramsay and eminent Dutch artists.
 The house is surrounded by 279 acres of gardens, woods, open heath and parkland.
 Within the grounds is the 9-hole Kingarrock Hickory Golf Course.